 \section{Conclusions}

-In this work we have presented the first (at least to our knowledge) extension of the complete active space self-consistent field method to account for the effect of quantized electromagnetic fields in optical cavities, (QED-CASSCF).
+In this work we have presented an extension of the complete active space self-consistent field method to account for the effect of quantized electromagnetic fields in optical cavities (QED-CASSCF).
 The implementation of the method was performed according to a restricted-step second-order optimization method.
-This strategy allows to overcome some of the convergence issues that characterize the CASSCF wavefunction optimization~\cite{nottoli2021second, helmich2022trust}.
+This strategy allows us to overcome some of the convergence issues that characterize the CASSCF wavefunction optimization~\cite{nottoli2021second, helmich2022trust}.

 The developed method was tested on small multireference molecules where the inclusion of static correlation is crucial to provide at least a qualitative description of the system.
 The comparison between QED-CASSCF and QED-CASCI for the dissociation curve of the nitrogen molecule proved the importance of the orbital optimization to avoid unphysical behaviors arising from possible poor quality guesses.